Hume Cronyn: Marriages and family

 Cronyn married the actress Jessica Tandy in 1942.
 The couple had a daughter, Tandy, and a son, Christopher.
 Cronyn and Tandy lived in the Bahamas, then at a lakeside estate in Pound Ridge, New York, and, finally, in Easton, Connecticut.
 Jessica Tandy died in 1994, aged 85, from ovarian cancer.

+Cronyn and his wife Tandy co-starred in the 1987 film Batteries Not Included.

 After he was widowed, Cronyn married author/playwright Susan Cooper (with whom he had co-written Foxfire) in July 1996.
 His 1991 autobiography, which covered his life and career up to the mid-1960s, was titled A Terrible Liar (ISBN 0-688-12844-0).
 His intention to write a second volume never materialized.

 Death

 Cronyn died on June 15, 2003, from prostate cancer aged 91.

 Honours

 In 1979, Cronyn was inducted into the American Theater Hall of Fame.
 On July 11, 1988, he was appointed as an Officer of the Order of Canada, giving him the post nominal letters "OC" for life.

 Cronyn was inducted into Canada's Walk of Fame in 1999.
 He also received the 125th Anniversary of the Confederation of Canada Medal in 1992 and the Canadian version of the Queen Elizabeth II Golden Jubilee Medal in 2002.

 He was awarded an Honorary Doctor of Laws degree (LLD) by the University of Western Ontario on October 26, 1974.
 His wife, Jessica Tandy, was given the same degree on the same day.